wer1ix/interacting-with-api-python-project-tutorial/README.md

 <!-- hide -->
-# Integrating an API in Python - Step by step guide
+# Interacting an API in Python - Step by step guide
 <!-- endhide -->

 1. Create a Spotify developer application using the Spotify Developer Portal.